- Types of Economic Systems

 Relevance and Uses

-It is very important for a business to appreciate the concept and use of price elasticity of supply to understand the relationship between the price of a good and the corresponding quantity of the commodity that the supplier is willing to supply at that price.
+It is very important for a business to appreciate the concept and use of this supply to understand the relationship between the price of a good and the corresponding quantity of the commodity that the supplier is willing to supply at that price.
 It can be used to decide on the batch production of various products.

 In case the supply quantity fluctuates a lot when the price varies a little, then the product is said to be elastic.
 This often happens in the case of popular products or services that are in short supply for instance.
 In such a scenario when the price goes up the supplier increases the output immediately.